-Ali, who contested to represent Kaduna South Federal Constituency in the House of Representatives, is alleging that the primary election that produced Mukhtar Ahmed Monrovia as candidate of APC in the 2019 election was fraught with irregularities.
+Ali, who contested to represent Kaduna South Federal Constituency in the House of Representatives, alleged that the primary election that produced Mukhtar Ahmed Monrovia as candidate of APC in the 2019 election was fraught with irregularities.

 Ali in the suit alleged that he was the only candidate cleared by the party to contest election to the House of Representatives to represent Kaduna South Federal Constituency on the platform of the APC.

-He submitted that the APC in Kaduna failed to organise a primary election on two separate occasions, adding that the so called primary that produced Monrovia was organised by the governor of the state with some of his aides.
+He submitted that the APC in Kaduna failed to organize a primary election on two separate occasions, adding that the so called primary that produced Monrovia was organized by the Governor of the state with some of his aides.

 The plaintiff therefore in the suit with N0:FHC/ABJ/CS/314/2018 is asking the court to nullify the purported election conducted by the governor on the grounds that it runs contrary to the country’s electoral Act as well as the APC’s constitution.

 Defendants in the suit are the All Progressives Congress (APC), Independent National Electoral Commission (INEC) and Mukhtar Monrovia.

 When the matter came up on Thursday, trial judge, Justice Giwa Ogunjobi, asked the plaintiff to show cause why the matter should not be transferred to Kaduna division of the Federal High Court since the issue in dispute took place in that jurisdiction.

 Responding, the plaintiff told the court he cannot go to Kaduna as his life has been under threat since he instituted the legal action.